For Engineers

 2. A physicist's way of explaining "explanation" - Video.
 This presentation naturally leads to the question, “How can we make hard-to-vary assertions about the mechanism of brain functions?”
 “How can we seek good explanations – the ones that can’t be easily varied while still explaining?”
 We can attain the underlined stage only after solving the system, which is implicit (In other words, good explanation can come only when the correct underlying solution has reached - that may not have become explicit while still explaining!
 So how can we reach a state where can we solve the system that will allow us to continue explaining?
 Explanation for the seasons became possible as we made enough observations, including the tilt of Earth’s axis.
 As we made more observations, we were putting them together to make sense of all those observations.
 In the case the nervous system, we have already made very large number of observations at several levels, such as biochemistry, cell biology, electrophysiology, system neuroscience, behavior, psychology, consciousness studies, and imaging studies.
 At this juncture, our priority should be to attempt to put those observations together to reach a stage that will allow us to make hard-to-vary explanations - an indication that we have already arrived at a solution for the system.
 While undertaking this, we should be prepared to use unknown factor (an unseen thing or a factor with an unseen property or a biological feature that can explain a property that cannot be directly sensed by our sensory systems) in our attempt to interconnect all the findings.
 We can get a sense of it by the following examples.

-At this stage, we should use the non-redundant findings from various levels to find the solution.
-In case we do not have sufficient number of equations (observations) to incorporate certain variables, attempts to solve the system will reveal it.
-If we become successful, then the unknown factor (whose value need to be derived by a combination of induction & trial and error methods) and its properties that allow us to interconnect all the findings from various levels should provide the solution.
-The solution can be verified by a) examining all the previous observations (method of retrodiction) and b) testing its predictions.
-Once we know all the variables, then we will be able to make very large number of new equations.
-Only at that stage we will be able to answer the question satisfying the specific condition mentioned by Professor Deutsch in the video (the underlined part of the question), “How can we seek good explanations – the ones that can’t be easily varied while still explaining?”
-We should make an effort in this direction at this point of time.
-If we keep waiting, new information from all the levels will continue to get accumulated and it will become very hard to make such an attempt.
+At this stage, we should focus on the non-redundant findings from various levels to solve the system.
+If there aren’t enough equations (observations) to incorporate certain variables, attempts to solve the system will reveal this.
+If successful, the unknown factor—whose value can be derived through a combination of induction and trial-and-error—will interconnect the findings across levels, providing the solution.
+This solution can be verified by: a) examining all prior observations (retrodiction), and b) testing its predictions.
+Once all variables are identified, we can generate many new equations.
+Only then will we be able to answer the question raised by Professor Deutsch in the video: “How can we seek good explanations—the ones that can’t be easily varied while still explaining?”
+Now is the time to make this effort, as waiting will only lead to further accumulation of data, making it harder to attempt this integration.

 References